product-os/autumndb/README.md

 }
 ```

-To view a card, a user must have access to all the markers on that card.
+To view a contract, a user must have access to all the markers on that contract.
 A user
-has access to their marker (which is the slug of their user card) and the
+has access to their marker (which is the slug of their user contract) and the
 markers for each organisation they are a member of.
 Markers can also be in the
 form of a compound marker, which is 2 or more markers concatenated with a `+`
 symbol.
-A user has access to a card with a compound marker if they have access
+A user has access to a contract with a compound marker if they have access
 to at least one of the markers that make up the compound marker.
-If a card has no markers on it, then the card is unrestricted by the markers system.
+If a contract has no markers on it, then the contract is unrestricted by the markers system.

 For example, if my user slug is `user-lucianbuzzo` and I am a member of the `org-balena` org, then I would be able to
-view cards with the markers:
+view contracts with the markers:

 - `[]` (i.e. no markers defined)
 - `[ "org-balena", "user-lucianbuzzo" ]`